danlliu/webapp/webapp/api_v1/api.md

   username: String,
   image: String,
   about: String,
+  friending: Boolean,
+  friendingTime: String,
+  friended: Boolean,
+  friendedTime: String
 }
 ```
+- `friending` is `true` when either the current user and the searched user are friends, or the current user has sent a friend request to the searched user.
+- `friended` is `true` when either the current user and the searched user are friends, or the searched user has sent a friend request to the current user.
+- `friendingTime` and `friendedTime` are the timestamps when the friend requests were sent, or the time that the two users became friends.

 `GET /api/v1/users/profile/`
 - Get the profile of the currently logged in user.